d2l-ai/d2l-en/chapter_computer-vision/kaggle-cifar10.md

 ## Defining the Model

+:begin_tab:`mxnet`
-Here, we build the residual blocks based on the `HybridBlock` class, which is slightly different than the implementation described in :numref:`sec_resnet`.
-This is done to improve execution efficiency.
+Here, we build the residual blocks based on the `HybridBlock` class, which is slightly different from the implementation described in :numref:`sec_resnet`.
+This is for improving computational efficiency.
+:end_tab:

 ```{.python .input}
 class Residual(nn.HybridBlock):